Sorie Ibrahim Koroma

 Sorie Ibrahim Koroma (April 14, 1927 – April 30, 1994) commonly known as S.I.
 Koroma was a Sierra Leonean politician, labor activist, and one of the founding members of the All People's Congress political party.
 He served as first Vice President of Sierra Leone from April 19, 1971, to retirement on November 28, 1985, under president Siaka Stevens.

 Sorie Ibrahim Koroma was a close personal friend of President Siaka Stevens and was one of the closest and most trusted political advisors to President Stevens.
-To date, S.I.
+To date, within Sierra Leonean society, S.I.
 Koroma is widely considered the most influential vice president in Sierra Leone's history.

 Early years

 One of Sierra Leone’s most vibrant political figures, Sorie Ibrahim Koroma was born in Port Loko, Maforki Chiefdom, Port Loko District in the Northern province of British Sierra Leone.
 He was one of the 13TH members of the APC after it was formed on March 20, 1960.
 Sorie Ibrahim Koroma's father was a member of the Mandingo ethnic group of Guinean descent, and he died when Koroma was just a little boy.
 After the death of his father, his mother, Ya Iye Wureh, married an ethnic Temne chief named Bai Bockarie Dumbuya, the nephew of Alikali Mela (who was then Paramount Chief of Port Loko District).

 Koroma was raised in the Dumbuya family household instead of the Koroma family compound at Sendugu Chief, Port Loko District, an area dominated by ethnic Mandingo and Susu.
 Though raised in a Temne home, SI Koroma never forgot his Mandingo heritage and he was also fluent in the Mandingo language.

 Alikali Mela made his nephew Bockari Dumbuya a sub-chief, conferring him the title “Or Sultan.”
 Alikali Mela also crowned SI’s mother a chief, giving her the title of “Ya Alimamy.”
 That was how Sorie Ibrahim Koroma, the only child to his mother, became a member of two important ruling families in Port Loko – the Bangura and Dumbuya families.